Gameboard-dev/Rental-Properties-Pipeline/README.md

 | 2.
 Inadequate time-series length (< 2 records) to compute statistics     | 15      | 75      |
 | 3.
 Aggregate size was below the minimum sample size (100)                | 680     | 472     |

 Note that, due to low data size, changing the outliers from 5% to 1% (or vice versa) changes the data distribution, but Kentron remains at the top (expensive), and Gyumri at the bottom (affordable).
+In all instances, the average chosen is the median, which is less affected by outliers and skew.

 <img width="1896" height="938" alt="newplot" src="https://github.com/user-attachments/assets/6c9f5fad-ba83-4aac-9bcb-eef832a5d8fc" />